luke-beep/shell-config/README.md

 iwr -useb https://raw.githubusercontent.com/luke-beep/shell-config/main/scripts/install-configuration.ps1 | iex
 ```

 - **Manual Installation** - The manual installation guide is designed for advanced users who want to manually install the profile.
 It's designed to be more flexible and customizable.
 It will also automatically install the required dependencies.
-You can follow the [manual installation guide](./configs/installation.md) for more information. **NOTE**: The manual installation guide is not recommended for most users.
+You can follow the [manual installation guide](./docs/installation.md) for more information.

+> [!NOTE]
+> The automated installation script is the recommended installation method for most users.
+It's designed to be user-friendly and easy to use.
+It will automatically install the profile and configure the Windows Terminal.
+It will also automatically install the required dependencies.

 ### 🌟 Features